 All figures are in U.S. dollars unless otherwise noted.

-This rating is endorsed by DBRS Ratings Limited (DBRS Morningstar) for use in the European Union.
+This rating is endorsed by DBRS Ratings Limited for use in the United Kingdom, and by DBRS Ratings GmbH for use in the European Union, respectively.
 The following additional regulatory disclosures apply to endorsed ratings:

-Lead Analyst: Michael McTamney, CFA, Vice President – Global FIG
+Lead Analyst: Michael McTamney, CFA, Senior Vice President – Global FIG

 For more information on this credit or on this industry, visit www.dbrsmorningstar.com.